MarceloMarochi/practical_exercise_the_librarys_lost_books/README.md

 npm i
 ```

 2. Rename the file 'env.template' for '.env' and complete the environment variables.
+(The variables are completed with data from a previously created database.)

 3. Sync the database
 ```